 Dentures that can replace your Immediately removed teeth

-Immediate temporary Dentures (available near to Leeds, Bradford and Yorkshire) replace extracted teeth immediately with finished Dentures, provided so no one is without teeth even during the healing period.
+Immediate temporary Dentures (available in Haworth, Keighley near to Leeds, Bradford, West Yorkshire) can replace extracted teeth immediately with finished Dentures, provided conveniently so no one is without teeth even during the healing period.
 This may be for just one or two teeth or for all your teeth out and the dentures straight in, however do bear in mind there will have needed to be visits for impressions and preparitory work first, so that the teeth are ready and made for the day your tooth/teeth are extracted, then you can go away with your new teeth, but is it really as simple or easy as that - read below some common Questionas and Answers about Immediate Dentures and the obvious advantages and less obvious disadvantages chosing this particualr approach to having Dentures.

 What are immediate dentures?